med-air/FL-COVID/README.md

 For any inquiry, please contact Dr. Qi Dou (qdou@cse.cuhk.edu.hk).

 ## Source code
-The source code enables training and testing of our federated deep learning method for abnormalities detection in COVID-19 lung CT.
+The source code enables both training and testing of our federated deep learning method for abnormalities detection in COVID-19 lung CT.
 Our pretrained model and demo data are available at [here](https://drive.google.com/drive/folders/1GVJqLzbjRCeSu4tHEzO7D2HvyzZvHJRR?usp=sharing).